House of Habsburg: Kings of Spain, Kings of Portugal (Spanish Habsburgs)

-Habsburg Spain was a personal union between the Crowns of Castile and Aragon; Aragon was itself divided into the Kingdoms of Aragon, Catalonia, Valencia, Majorca, Naples, Sicily, Malta and Sardinia.
+Habsburg Spain was a personal union between the Crowns of Castile and Aragon; Aragon was itself divided into the Kingdoms of Aragon, Catalonia, Valencia, Majorca, Naples, Sicily (including Malta) and Sardinia.
 From 1581, they were kings of Portugal until they renounced this title in the 1668 Treaty of Lisbon.
 They were also Dukes of Milan, Lord of the Americas, and holder of multiple titles from territories within the Habsburg Netherlands.
-A full listing can be seen here.
+A full listing can be seen here..
+In Spain and Spanish history the house is known as the Casa de Austria (House of Austria).
+Hence the illegitimate children were known as "de Austria", e.g. Don Juan de Austria.